 – Marek Štěpán – The atrium

-Describing it in simple terms – the bottom is made of concrete; the top from timber.
+Describing it in simple terms – the bottom is made of concrete; the top is made from timber.
 The basement is made from faced white waterproof reinforced concrete.
 The storeys above the ground are constructed of large panels of Cross Laminated Timber.
 The outside walls are clad with locust timber cladding.
 The interior floors are finished unpolished concrete or oak, and the outside terrace is made of locust boards and a grassed area.
-The black aluminium glazing system is triple glazed.
+The black aluminum glazing system is triple-glazed.

 The villa is constructed to a low-energy standard.
 The inner climate is controlled by a recuperation unit with forced ventilation.
-Heat is provided by a gas condensing boiler unit and distributed by under floor hot-water heating system in combination with wall heaters.
+Heat is provided by a gas-condensing boiler unit and distributed by an underfloor hot-water heating system in combination with wall heaters.
 A solar panel on the roof is used to heat the bathing water.
-The groundwater is high in the area so the basement is encompassed by an air chamber and there is a rainwater reservoir under the atrium.
+The groundwater is high in the area, so the basement is encompassed by an air chamber, and there is a rainwater reservoir under the atrium.

 Internal Landscape Villa Plans